NathanHarrington/dotfiles/README.md

 correctly.

 ### Terminal configuration
-Base terminal for i3wm is xfce.
-Edit -> Preferences Scroll bar is dsiabled
+Base terminal for i3wm is xfce, leave that untouched.
-Scrollback is 999
-Cursor block, blinks

-Set colorscheme green on black.
-Turn off scrollbar.
-Turn off show menubar by default.
-Palette - choose xterm.

-Uncheck display new menubar, uncheck borders. colors -> green on black
+Use alacritty already configured above.

 ### Keynav configuration